Greece Moments Greece Moments

 Traditional House of Halki

-Information is available in Greek, English and French.
-The lovable over 80-year-old Anthi opens the small museum in Emporio daily from 11 a.m. to 3 p.m. and 6 p.m. to 8 p.m., admission costs €2.50.
+Information is available in Greek, English, and French.
+The lovely Anthi, who is over 80 years old, opens the small museum in Emporio daily from 11 a.m. to 3 p.m. and 6 p.m. to 8 p.m.
+Admission costs €2.50.

 Shopping in Halki